|Ownership:||™ Hop Products Australia (HPA)|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||31-50%|

 Some popular beer styles that make use of the Enigma hop include IPA & Pale Ale.

 If the Enigma hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Enigma substitutions.

 Experienced brewers have chosen the following hop varieties as substitutions of Enigma:

 Is Enigma available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Enigma hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 Enigma Hop Statistics